-Returning to Bali felt strangely like coming home, there was an almost instant feeling of comfort when we stepped off the speed boat onto the coarse black sand of Amed beach.
+Returning to Bali felt a bit like coming home.
+There was an almost instant feeling of comfort when we stepped off the speed boat onto the coarse black sand of Amed beach.
 This little town on the north-east coast turned out to be the perfect fit for us.
-With tarmac roads only arriving in 2007, this previously difficult to access region has maintained a slow, harmonious spirit that is hard to find in over-saturated South Bali.
-Amed strikes the right balance with plenty of cultural sites nearby, ample opportunities to explore the ocean and plenty of places to lounge about.
+With tarmac roads only arriving in 2007, this previously difficult to access region has maintained a slow, harmonious spirit that is hard to find in frenetic South Bali.
+Amed strikes the right balance, with plenty of cultural sites nearby, ample opportunities to explore the ocean and plenty of places to just lounge about.

 Lempuyang Madya Temple

-On our first day we waited out the worst of a biblical deluge before grabbing rain jackets, renting a scooter and heading inland towards the famous Lempuyang Temple.
+On our first day, we waited out the worst of a biblical deluge before grabbing rain jackets, renting a scooter and heading inland towards the famous Lempuyang Temple.
 It’s no surprise that an island that is often referred to as the Island of Gods or the Island of a Thousand Temples is ram packed with places of worship.
-Every nook and cranny seems to be filled with the ornately carved stone structures and shrines.
+Every nook and cranny seems to be filled with ornately carved stone structures and shrines.
 What sets Lempuyang apart is its cool highland setting, the triple dragon staircase and, of course, the magnificent Heaven’s Gate overlooking Mount Agung.
-On this wet, overcast day, Agung was obscured by a veil of dewy mist.
-We were however lucky enough to witness the locals genially enjoying a meal after a session of praying.
+On that wet, overcast day, Agung was obscured by a veil of dewy mist, but we were lucky enough to witness the locals genially enjoying a meal after a session of praying.

 One of the most interesting things we learned from conversations with the Balinese related to their burial and cremation practises.
-It is believed that the spirits of the deceased can only make their journey to the spirit world after cremation of their earthly body.
-However, the majority of people, who can’t afford such ceremonies, opt instead to temporarily bury their loved ones.
-Once the family has saved enough or enough members of the village have passed away for a joint service, the bodies are exhumed and a grand ritual is performed.
+It is believed that the spirits of the deceased can only make their journey to the spirit world after the cremation of their earthly body.
+However, the majority of people can’t afford such ceremonies and opt instead to temporarily bury their loved ones.
+Once the family has saved enough, or enough members of the village have passed away for a joint service, the bodies are exhumed and a grand ritual is performed.
 Such funeral services differ greatly from the black, sombre wakes observed in western cultures.
 Instead, entire villages partake in loud, colourful, celebratory processions.
 To help carry the spirits of the deceased to the next realm the bodies are held in chests that resemble various mythical animals such as winged lions.